 Does the MS program have any specialized degrees or emphasis?

-Yes, starting Fall 2015 we have an MS Emphasis in Statistical Genomics and Genetics.
+Yes, there is an MS Emphasis in Data Science Analytics and MS Emphasis in Statistical Genomics and Genetics available now.
 There is a lot of activity in this area in the department with several faculty members, as well as a Working Group.
 In addition, the Anschutz Medical Campus has a new Center and Division for Biomedical Informatics and Personalized Medicine.
 The emphasis involves several electives and a thesis or research paper in this area.

 Questions about the application process